amlucas0xff/jira-cli/README.md

 # Set resolution to fixed and assign to self while moving the issue
 $ jira issue move ISSUE-1 Done -RFixed -a$(jira me)

+# Set custom fields while moving the issue
+$ jira issue move ISSUE-1 "In Progress" --custom story-points=5
+$ jira issue move ISSUE-1 Done --custom environment=production --custom tags=bug,urgent
 ```

+You can use the `--custom` flag to set custom fields while transitioning issues.
+Custom fields must be configured in `.jira/config.yml` for validation.
+See [docs/features/move-custom-fields.md](docs/features/move-custom-fields.md) for more details.

 To transition the selected issue from the TUI, press `m`.